Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Results of algorithm comparisons

 \subsection{ELG: high number density tracer case study}

-We choose the ELG sample as a representative for high number density in DESI to test the performance of the three algorithms.
+We choose the ELG sample as a representative of high number density in DESI to test the performance of the three algorithms.
 Smoothing is applied at 15 Mpc/$h$ for all three reconstruction algorithms.
+We first analyze the displacement in \cref{sec:ELG_displacement}.
 In \cref{sec:recsym_pk,sec:recsym_gk}, we focus on reconstruction with the \textbf{RecSym} convention.
-We then analyze the displacement in \cref{sec:ELG_displacement}.
 We discuss the results of \textbf{RecIso} in \cref{sec:ELG_reciso}.